Concordium/concordium.github.io/source/mainnet/net/installation/downloads.rst

 Ubuntu |mainnet-node-version|
 -----------------------------

-To run a node on a server with Ubuntu, you need a Debian package.
+To run a node on a server with Ubuntu, `download a Mainnet Debian package <https://distribution.mainnet.concordium.software/deb/concordium-mainnet-node_5.4.2-0_amd64.deb>`_.

-- `Download the Mainnet Debian package <https://distribution.mainnet.concordium.software/deb/concordium-mainnet-node_5.4.2-0_amd64.deb>`_

    - SHA256 checksum of the download: |node-deb-package-checksum|